humrochagf/revelation/README.md

 Split your slides by setting up a *slide separator* into **REVEAL_CONFIG**.
 Default separator is `---`.

-### The 'img' folder
+### The 'media' folder

-All images used on your presentation are placed inside the **'img'** folder and referenced on your slides starting from your presentation root.
+All images used on your presentation are placed inside the **'media'** folder and referenced on your slides starting from your presentation root.

 ```md
 ![Python Logo](img/python.png)
 ```

+### The 'theme' folder

+You can create your custom theme file and place it inside a **'theme'** folder and reference it at the configuration file.

 ### The 'config.py' File